 - Brooklyn Marriage Bureau: Brooklyn Municipal Building, 210 Joralemon St. near Court St., Room 205; Hours: 8:30am to 4:00pm, Mon. through Fri.

 - Queens Marriage Bureau: Borough Hall Building, 120-55 Queens Blvd. near 82nd Ave., Ground Floor, Room G-100; Hours: 8:30am to 3:45pm, Mon. through Fri.

 - Staten Island Marriage Bureau: Borough Hall Building, 10 Richmond Terr., Room 311; Hours: 8:30am to 4:00pm, Mon. through Fri.rough Friday

-What are the Application Requirements for a New York Marriage License?
+Application Requirements for a New York Marriage License

-The bride and groom will be asked to fill out an application for a marriage license, which is an affidavit that asks for personal details including name, address, date of birth, social security number, and marital history.
+The future spouses will be asked to fill out an application for a marriage license, which is an affidavit that asks for personal details including name, address, date of birth, social security number, and marital history.

 You’ll need a credit card payment or money order in the amount of $35 (payable to “City Clerk of New York”), proof of your identity, and proof of your age if you are, or appear to, be under 18 years old.

 Acceptable forms of identification include:

 A blood test is not required.
 Your New York marriage license is good for 60 days.
 Although the marriage license is issued immediately, there is a required waiting period of 24 hours from the time the license is issued.
 This rule was apparently designed to discourage hasty marital decisions.